elskwid/devenv/README.md

 devenv named **rubybox**.
 It illustrates the assumptions made by `devenv` when running.

+### The otherbox sample

+The otherbox env shows how to use an env file per environment - which helps quite a bit for organization.
+It also shows some of the advance configuration around foldering sharing and using `vagrant-fsnotify` to help with file change notifications from host to guest.

+### The basics

 I'm not going to go into too much detail since this entire operation is still very much a work in progress.
 But here are the basics: